 Liliane Floge spent 20 years in higher education, first as a sociology professor at Bowdoin College in Maine, and then as an academic administrator and professor at Gettysburg College in Pennsylvania.
 Since 2003 she has lived in Maryland with her husband Steve Crawford, a Vietnam Vet.
 Liliane served on a variety of non-profit boards before becoming a member of the VFVP-USA board in 2000.
 She brings to the organization strong non-profit experience and French language skills.
 Liliane has traveled throughout the world; she and her husband twice have visited the Friendship Village—first in August of 1999 and again in January 2001.
 Liliane responds to all VFVP-USA email inquiries.

-Becky Luening was first involved with the Vietnam Friendship Village in 1993 when her then-husband Jeff Huch became volunteer director of the US Committee.
+Becky Luening became involved with the Vietnam Friendship Village in 1993 when her then-husband Jeff Huch was volunteer director of the US Committee.
 Becky was instrumental in securing charitable non-profit 501(c)(3) status for the organization in early 1996.
 After Jeff passed away in 1996, Becky continued to build on what he and others had begun.
 Currently she serves as President of the US Committee.
-Becky earned a BA degree at Occidental College in Los Angeles in 1980, and a Masters in Education at UC Santa Cruz in 2001.
-Becky remarried in 2008 and resides in Portland, Oregon with her husband Brian Willson, a Vietnam veteran, and her dog Pedro.
-Her current focus is on book arts.
-She also spends a fair amount of time in her garden.
-She is an associate member of Veterans For Peace Chapter 72.
+Becky earned a Bachelor of Arts degree at Occidental College in Los Angeles in 1980, and a Masters in Education at UC Santa Cruz in 2001.
+She resides in Portland, Oregon with her husband Brian Willson, a Vietnam veteran, and her dog Pedro.
+Becky is a book artist and a gardener and seeks to build local community through neighborhood involvement.
+She has been an associate member of Veterans For Peace since 1997.

 Judith Moss lives in Anchorage, Alaska.
 She recently retired from the Anchorage School District where she was a Special Education Teacher Assistant in a specialized community transition program.
 Judy and her husband Bill Bartee, a Vietnam veteran, have lived in Alaska for over 25 years.
 At the early age of 23, after returning home from Vietnam, Bill suffered a stroke, presumably caused by exposure to Agent Orange.
 Judy and Bill have three children.
 Their youngest daughter has been in a nursing home since 2001 after suffering a traumatic brain injury in a car accident while teaching English in Japan.
 Judy’s hobbies include organic gardening, beekeeping, her apple orchard, and crocheting.
 Judy and Bill returned to Vietnam in March of 2006 to create new memories and make peace and reconciliation with the Vietnamese people.
 It was a life-changing experience for them both.